MOHDYAASAR/YASAR/README.md

 # YASAR
 This is demo for git and github class...
-MOhammed Yaasar Is A good Boy
+# Teacher
+Mohammed Yasar is Good Boy